pmaojo/ferrum/PLAN.md

 - Bottleneck threshold configurable from UI and passed to CLI.
 - Save action now triggers compile and automatic lint with alerts.

+### Session 2025-07-16
+- Added feature expansion for cron, realtime_sse and uploads in compiler.
+- Updated tests accordingly.